 Sopes: How to make them from scratch

 - In a large bowl, put the masa harina.
-Add the water at room temperature and slowly begin to integrate everything until you have a dough that does not stick to the hands or to the bowl (see notes).
+Add the water and slowly begin to integrate everything until you have a dough that does not stick to the hands or to the bowl (see notes).

 - With your hands slightly moistened with water, take a portion of dough and roll it into a ball then flatten it to make a patty.

-- Pass the dough from one hand to the other quickly while flattening it until you'll have a disc about 9cm (3.5 inch) and 0,60cm (1/4 inch) thick.
-(WATCH THE VIDEO).
-You can also use a tortilla press or a pie dish to flatten the sope (SEE NOTES).
+- Pass the dough from one hand to the other quickly while flattening it until you'll have a disc about 3.5-inch (9cm) of circumference and ¼-inch (0,65cm) thick.
+See notes.

-- Take the sope from the skillet and place it between a kitchen towel to form the border by pinching around using the towel to not burn your fingers.
+- Take the sope from the skillet and place it between a paper or cloth towel.

 - Place the sope turned over, using the edges as support, onto a clean kitchen towel and let it cool completely.